 JENNY: I mentioned at the beginning that I don't think I would have made it this far if not for Juan being in my life.
 His role as a husband and caregiver, along with my management plan that includes TAKHZYRO, has changed my journey with HAE.
 Just asking for help and allowing him to care for me was a big step in my life.
 And I know that he will always be there for me and our boys.
 Juan goes beyond just giving care; Juan gives me hope and the possibility to live life beyond my HAE.

-NARRATOR: The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, and headache.
+NARRATOR: The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, headache, rash, dizziness, diarrhea, and muscle aches.
 These are not all the possible side effects of TAKHZYRO.
 For more information, ask your healthcare provider or pharmacist.
-You may report side effects to the FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 NARRATOR: TAKHZYRO has not been studied in pregnant or breastfeeding women.
 Talk to your healthcare provider about the risk of taking TAKHZYRO if you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.
 Talk to your healthcare provider about TAKHZYRO, the only preventive HAE treatment you take as a subcutaneous injection just once every 2 weeks.